-Duration: | semester Grade Level: |2
+Duration: I semester Grade Level: 12 Prerequisites: Permission from Department Chair

 Course Content: This Special Education course if for students in the Alternate Curriculum Program only.
 The course focuses on Personal Finance concepts.
 Students participate in the Nebraska Alternate Assessment.